 Since inception, the Company's operations have been financed primarily through the sale of equity and debt securities, from the sale of subsidiaries/partner companies, and the proceeds from the exercise of warrants and stock options.
 The Company has incurred losses from operations and negative cash flows from operating activities since inception and expects to continue to incur substantial losses for the next several years as it continues to fully develop and prepare regulatory filings and obtain regulatory approvals for its existing and new product candidates.
-The Company's current cash and cash equivalents are sufficient to fund operations for at least the next 12 months.
+The Company's current cash and cash equivalents, including \$8.9 million, net, raised from the sale of common stock and warrants on November 14, 2023, are sufficient to fund operations for at least the next 12 months.
 However, the Company will need to raise additional funding through strategic relationships, public or private equity or debt financings, sales of subsidiaries/partner companies, grants or other arrangements to develop and prepare regulatory filings and obtain regulatory approvals for the existing and new product candidates, fund operating losses, and, if deemed appropriate, establish or secure through third parties manufacturing for the potential products, sales and marketing capabilities.
-If such funding is not available on terms acceptable to the Company, the Company's current development plans and plans for expansion of its general and administrative infrastructure may be curtailed.
-Fortress also has the ability, subject to limitations imposed by Rule 144 of the Securities Act of 1933 and other applicable laws and regulations, to raise money from the sale of common stock of the public companies in which it has ownership positions.
+If such funding is not available or not available on terms acceptable to the Company, the Company's current development plans and plans for expansion of its general and administrative infrastructure may be curtailed.
+Fortress also has the ability, subject to limitations imposed by Rule 144 of the Securities Act of 1933 (the "Securities Act") and other applicable laws and regulations, to raise money from the sale of common stock of the public companies in which it has ownership positions.